Fatoumatta Bah-Barrow: First Lady

+The FaBB Foundation

 In her role as First Lady, she supports charities and aid organizations.
 She founded the Fatoumatta Bah-Barrow Foundation (FaBB) on May 1, 2017, with the goals of combatting poverty and supporting the sick, women and children.
 In February 2018, the foundation entered into a partnership with the medical group Merck KGaA to combat infertility in women.